I am on a search for truth about food, healing, and the holistic approach to life.

 CCR 1350 defines spatial requirements based on amounts of space instead of animal behavior.
 It allows 8 hens to be in one cage and receive 116 square inches each, which is less than a square foot, which means they can’t open their wings, which means it contradicted Prop 2, even though Prop 2 had already been approved.

 But CCR 1350 also has 8 options of spatial amounts.
 1/8th of those options may comply with Prop 2, depending on the size of the hen.
 But the other 7/8ths do not comply with Prop 2.
-(The full CCR 1350 is below in the extra reading section)
+(The full CCR 1350 and graph is below in the extra reading section)

 Prop 2 and CCR 1350 went into effect on the same day, January 1, 2015.